 McGinnis agrees: “It can be a powerful behavioral shaping tool.”

-These habits don’t necessarily signal something is wrong, he says.
-For example, if a child eats dirt regularly, he too recommends talking with the pediatrician, “especially if the child is a picky eater, as this can indicate the child may not be getting enough iron.”
+Most habits don’t necessarily signal something is wrong, he says.
+But, for example, if a child eats dirt regularly, he too recommends talking with the pediatrician, “especially if the child is a picky eater, as this can indicate the child may not be getting enough iron.”

-Quality sleep is the key, McGinnis says.
+One secret trick to halting a bad habit?
+Quality sleep, McGinnis says.
 It boosts cooperation and overall functioning.
 “Once we help improve sleep and cooperation, then we move on to other concerns like picky eating, problems with the homework routine, anxiety, bad habits, bed-wetting and others,” he says.

 How to break bad habits when it’s time:

 - Calmly explain what you don't like about the behavior and why.
 This approach can be used with children as young as 3 or 4 to help increase awareness of the problem.
 Say something like, "I don't like it when you bite your nails.
 It doesn't look nice.
 Could you try to stop doing that?"
 The next time it happens, don't scold or lecture.
 Punishment, ridicule or criticism could have the opposite effect by causing the behavior to increase.

 - Involve your child in the process of breaking the habit.
 If your 5-year-old comes home crying from kindergarten because the other children mocked his thumb- sucking, understand this is a way of asking for help.
 Parents can ask their children what they think they could do to stop the habit or if they want to stop the habit.
 Brainstorm ways to break the habit together.

 - Suggest alternative behaviors.
 For example, if your child is a nail-biter, say, "Let's wiggle our fingers," instead of "Don't bite your nails."
 This will increase awareness of the habit and may serve as a reminder.
 To occupy your child's attention, provide a distraction, such as helping you in the kitchen or working on a craft.